vovagorodok/ArrayUtils/README.md

 # Small Containers

-Represents `SmallArray` and `SmallMap` containers. \
+Function `makeArray` to create array of complex types. \
-Have zero memory overhead and the same size as c array. \
+Function `makeMap` to create `SmallMap` (array of pairs). \
-Can be constexpr constructed, converted and used. \
+Allows constexpr construction. \
-Can be stored on static mamory or stack.
+Has all advanteges as `std::array`:

-Added additional `VirtualSmallArray/AbstractArray` and `VirtualSmallMap/AbstractMap` containers that can hide their sizes using abstract interface. \
+- Zero memory overhead and the same size as c array
-Have memory overhead of poiner to virtual table.
+- Can be stored on static mamory or stack